Ha-Tek/Python-projects/README.md

 So the total number of constraints is $330 + 231 + 9240 = 9493$.

-Therefore, the problem has 5082 variables, 9493 constraints, and 1 objective function, as claimed.
+Therefore, the integer program contains 5082 variables, 9493 constraints, and 1 objective function, as claimed.
 # 2. Machine Learning Classification Algorithms

 In this project, you will complete a notebook where you will build a classifier to predict whether a loan case will be paid off or not.